 What’s Wrong with Alcoholics Anonymous?

-The simplest answer is diversity.
 Standardized addiction treatment programs aren’t always effective for everyone, because people are so diverse.
 Every person is a complex individual with different backgrounds, experiences, worldviews and needs.
 As the recovery journey is a deeply personal one, your treatment program should ideally reflect this.

-Alcoholics Anonymous: Addiction Recovery for Some, But Not All
+Alcoholics Anonymous — Addiction Recovery for Some, But Not All

-Doctors, treatment centers and judges regularly recommend and send people to AA or similar 12-Step programs.
+Doctors, treatment centers and judges regularly recommend and send people to AA or similar 12-step programs.
 Alcoholics Anonymous is “prescribed” to thousands of people every day.
 It has become a one-size-fits-all addiction solution.
 In fact, it’s so common and so ingrained in our culture that hardly anyone ever questions it.

 The problem with this approach is that AA becomes little more than a band-aid fix for many.
 If it works, it’s often a temporary solution that doesn’t last.
+So, whether Alcoholics Anonymous is good or bad for a person in the long run depends, but for many, it might not be the answer.

 It’s important for you to know about issues with AA and how these could potentially affect AA meetings, its members’ motives and ultimately, your recovery experience.
 There are many reasons why AA might not work for a particular person.
 Below are some of the most recognized issues with AA.